Xarelto is a prescription medication that’s used for the following purposes in adults:

 Taking Xarelto can increase your risk for bleeding.
 For this reason, you may need to temporarily stop taking Xarelto before a planned surgery.

 Your doctor will likely recommend that you stop taking Xarelto at least 24 hours before surgery.
-But don’t stop taking the drug without talking with your doctor first.
+But do not stop taking the drug without talking with your doctor first.
 They’ll tell you whether you should stop taking Xarelto and give you instructions for the safest way to do so.

 Dosage for people with kidney problems